Muhammadatifkhan99/Random-Color-Generator/README.md

 ## Contributing

 If you'd like to contribute to the project or make improvements, you're welcome to fork the repository and submit a pull request.
+## License

+This project is open for anyone to use and modify.

+---

+Happy coding journey!